Renbrant/g29-load-cell-brake-controller/README.md

 <p align="center">
   <img src="overview 2.png" width="100%">
 </p>

 ---

 ## 🚀 Overview

-The G29PB replaces the stock potentiometer-based brake with a load cell system, transforming braking from position-based to pressure-based input.
+The G29PB replaces the stock potentiometer-based brake with a load cell system, transforming braking from position-based input into pressure-based control.

 This results in: